- Employment Law Guide

 Rights and Responsibilities notice.
 Each time the eligibility notice is provided, the employer is also required to provide a written notice detailing the specific expectations and obligations of the employee and explaining any consequences of a failure to meet these obligations.
 If leave has already begun, the employer should mail the notice to the employee’s address of record.
 The employer must translate this notice in any situation where it is obligated to translate the general notice into a language in which employees are literate.
 The written notice must also include information on:

-- Leave designated and counted against the employee’s annual FMLA leave entitlement if it qualifies as FMLA leave
+- Leave may be designated and counted against the employee’s annual FMLA leave entitlement if it qualifies as FMLA leave

 - The applicable 12-month period for the FMLA entitlement